ibrahim-s/openLinkWith/readme.md

 NVDA compatibility: 2018.3 and beyond
 Download [Version 2.6][1]

-This addon is used to extract links either from selected text or from clipboard text
-display them in a list in a dialog
+This addon is used to extract links either from selected text or from clipboard text or from last spoken text display them in a list in a dialog
 and give you the opportunity to open them with several browsers if found on your pc.